wingkeet/mongodb-runrs/README.md

 2. Creates the `data` and `log` subdirectories.
 3. Runs 3 copies of the mongod daemon using port numbers 28001 (primary), 28002 and 28003 (secondaries).
 The name of the replica set is `rs0`.
 4. Calls `rs.initiate(rsconf)` to initialize the replica set.
-5. Waits for the replica set to finish initializing.
+5. Waits for the replica set to be ready.
 This step alone takes 13 seconds on my machine.

 Every time runrs.sh is executed, it checks to see whether there is a mongod process listening on port 28001.
 If there is one, it prints a helpful message and exits.